 Ladygrove Primary School - Curriculum Intent

-At Ladygrove Primary School the curriculum is designed to: recognise children’s prior learning, provide first hand learning experiences, allow the children to develop interpersonal skills, build resilience and become creative, critical thinkers.
+At Ladygrove Primary School, we use the Cornerstones Curriculum to guide our teaching and learning.
+The curriculum is designed to: recognise children’s prior learning, provide first-hand learning experiences, allow the children to develop interpersonal skills, build resilience and become creative, critical thinkers.
 We believe our curriculum should prepare children for the next stage in their educational journey.
 By providing them with the knowledge skills and understanding needed, they recognise the purpose and value of their learning and see its relevance to their past, present and future.
 We need to prepare every child for an ever-changing society and our curriculum is founded on supporting our pupils to understand the difference between right and wrong, to be free to express views or ideas, as well as respect and tolerate the opinions or behaviour of others.
-We want our pupil to understand they are part of a system where everyone plays an equal part.
+We want our pupils to understand they are part of a system where everyone plays an equal part.
 Our curriculum provides opportunities to promote positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.

 Every child is seen as a unique individual and their talents, ranging from Sports to the Arts are given equal recognition.
 We celebrate and welcome differences within our school community.
 Pupils are encouraged to explore beliefs, experience and faiths, feelings and values; enjoy learning about oneself, others and the surrounding world; use imagination and creativity and reflect on experiences.

 In Early Years we build our educational foundations on the three characteristics of effective learning.
 These are;

 - Playing and Exploring

 - Creating and thinking critically

 Through our Early Years curriculum, we thread through activities to provide children with opportunities to be risk takers.